clearpath-docs/dingo-sphinx-tutorials/doc/PairingController.rst

 Other Controllers
 ------------------

-Both the physical Dingo and :doc:`simulated dingos <simulation>` can be used with other game controllers, including the Logitech F710 and Xbox One controller.
+Both the physical Dingo and :doc:`simulated dingos <Simulating>` can be used with other game controllers, including the Logitech F710 and Xbox One controller.
 These controllers will not pair using the ``ds4drv-pair`` command.

 The F710 should pair automatically when powered on and the USB dongle is inserted into an available USB port.
 The